hoganl/31-34-budget-tracker-app/README.md

 To start the server, enter npm run watch in your terminal

+To run the tests, enter npm run test in your terminal

 ## Architecture
 This application uses JavaScript and React library and sass library

 ## Change Log
 05-29-2018 5:00pm - Application now has a fully-functional category create, delete, and update.
 05-30-2018 3:45pm - Application now has a fully-functional expense create, delete, and update.
+6-1-2018 8:30pm - Application added redux-reporter and redux-session middleware and added tests.

 ## Credits and Collaborations